CafeVariomeUoL/cv3-docs/Writerside/topics/querying-the-service.md

 - The search string needs to be at least 3 characters in length.
 This is to prevent returning a massive list of terms.
 - The search is case-insensitive.
 All the quotation marks will be stripped off as well.
-- White spaces are matched as-is.
-For example, "Phenotypic abnormality" will not match "Phenotypicabnormality", and vice versa.
+- White spaces are considered separators.
+The search string will be split into words, and each word will be searched on separately.
+However any other characters will be matched as-is, including but not limited to hyphens, underscores, dots, etc.

 The results will be ordered by the relevance of the term to the search string.
 The relevance is calculated based on the length of the resulting term, and the position of the search string in the term.
 For example: